juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 This prints: `The first class is: Technical Basics I`.

-## 19/05/26 Notes
+## 19/05/26 Notes (week 6)

 ### Lists
+(covered a bit before)

 - A collection of ordered, mutable, heterogenous elements.
 `my_list = ["apple", "banana", "cherry"]`
-Arrays are for homogenous elements.
+Arrays are for homogenous elements, with no built-in support in Python.

 ### Mutability